PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 ![daily administrator page](/img/daily_bugle_http_administrator.png)

-However, this alone atleast told me that I was investigating a Joomla blog.
-I decided to try to identify the version of Joomla which, to my luck, could be accomplished with the `auxiliary/scanner/http/joomla_version` module in metasploit which was able to tell me that it looked like this host was running version `3.7.0`
+However, this atleast told me that I was investigating a Joomla site.
+Using the `auxiliary/scanner/http/joomla_version` module in metasploit I was able to also determine that this host was running version Joomla `3.7.0`.

 ```
 msf5 auxiliary(scanner/http/joomla_version) > run